McClymonds High School: Early history (1915–2005)

+In 1962, Afro-American Association sponsored the “Mind of the Ghetto” Conference which was held at McClymonds High School, featured a speech by Rev. Dr. Martin Luther King Jr.; and in attendance was many Black leaders including Malcolm X, young Muhammad Ali, Floyd McKissick, Cecil B. Moore, Huey P. Newton, Wil Ussery, Thomas Berkley, and Paul Cobb.
+The Afro-American Association also held a demonstration at the school in 1963 about the importance of staying in school and studying.

+In 1982, twelve students from the basketball team at McClymonds High School were able to travel to Dakar, Senegal as a goodwill ambassador trip.
+The McClymonds students were able to fundraise US$30,000 in order to afford the travel; they visited Gorée island, participated in local festivals, and numerous activities like museum visits.
+Oakland mayor Lionel Wilson declared October 1981 as "McClymonds in Africa month" during their fundraising.

+In the 1990s, the school and the school district was troubled by an increase of violence; during that time the school board had adopted an enforced dress code districtwide (no expensive jewelry, no track suits, and no shorts), and had entertained the idea of a school uniform.
+By 1994, the school board had also considered closing the campus due to the decade-long low attendance, high levels of drop out and school suspension, and the acts of violence on campus.

+In 2004, many students were working in conjunction with students from nearby UC Berkeley to revitalize a dilapidated drug-ridden park into a history learning park and expand it into the school's campus.
+McClymonds was featured in the book Black in School: Afrocentric Reform, Urban Youth & the Promise of Hip-Hop Culture (2004), by Shawn Ginwright.

-McClymonds Educational Complex (2005-2010)
+McClymonds Educational Complex (2005–2010)

-In 2005, McClymonds was split into three smaller schools: BEST, EXCEL, and Kizmet Academy, collectively known as McClymonds Educational Complex.
+Between 2005 and 2010, McClymonds was split into three smaller schools: BEST, EXCEL, and Kizmet Academy, collectively known as McClymonds Educational Complex.

 "Mack Is Back!"
-(2010-present)
+(2010–present)

 In 2010, McClymonds Educational Complex returned to being McClymonds High School.
-The school's 2010-11 theme was "Mack is Back!"
+The school's 2010–2011 theme was "Mack is Back!"

 On September 24, 2010, the school opened a new, state-of-the-art football field, William Belford Stadium, named in honor of the late William "Bill" Belford (often called the "godfather" of McClymonds sports).

-Notable events and mentions in the media

-Malcolm X gave a speech at McClymonds at a function sponsored by the Afro-American Association.
-A young Muhammad Ali also spoke at the function.
-The Black Panthers co-founder Huey P. Newton was in attendance.
-The Afro-American Association also held a demonstration at the school in 1963 about the importance of staying in school and studying.

-Currently, many students are working in conjunction with students from nearby UC Berkeley to revitalize a dilapidated drug-ridden park into a history learning park and expand it into the school's campus.

-McClymonds was featured in the book Black in School: Afrocentric Reform, Urban Youth & the Promise of Hip-Hop Culture, by Shawn Ginwright.

 Academics

 McClymonds's average SAT score for 2013 was 1155 out of 2400.
 The nation's average SAT score for the year was 1497.

 In 2007, McClymonds had over 100 graduates.
 In 2008, McClymonds had the highest CAHSEE test scores in the Oakland Unified School District.
 McClymonds High School's graduation rate is over 80%, surpassing the District's graduation rate, which is around 74%.

 There are two career pathways at McClymonds: Engineering and Entrepreneurship.
 Students choose their pathway toward the end of their freshman year, after being exposed to various pathway and career exploration activities.
 Entrepreneurship students have the opportunity to gain a Certificate of Entrepreneurship from Merritt College through their dual enrollment partnership and 5-course sequence.